stoikerty/dev-toolkit/Readme.md

 ```scss
 @import 'style/config.scss';
 ```
-The directories for absolute imports are defined in `webpack/config.js` under `modulesDirectories`
+The directories for absolute imports are defined in `webpack/config.js` under `modulesDirectories`.

 The `layout.html` is located in `src/server/views` and only contains one javascript hook `app-body` to insert markup into from javascript.
 The server inserts markup via Handlebars.

 Both the `server` and `client` have an `app.js`.
-These are the starting points for each app and behave differently from another as you might've guessed.
+These are the starting points for each and behave differently from another as you might've guessed.
 <br><br>

 ##### Creating a Build <sub>/ webpack configuration</sub>